 Meanwhile, Landers Superstore and Fisher Supermarket close early in order to disinfect their space.
 Most of the grocery stores are also making sure to disinfect their shopping carts and shelves.
-The use of personal protective equipment is also being strictly implemented for shoppers in order to reduce further risk of transmission.
+The use of personal protective equipment is also being strictly implemented for shoppers to reduce further risk of transmission.

 Power Plant Mall’s Marketplace has been accommodating 30 customers at a time to make sure that social distancing is practiced.

-SM Markets also have their Click & Collect system in which customers can order goods online and pick it up at the closest Hypermarket or Supermarket branch.
+SM Markets also have their Click & Collect system in which customers can order online and pick them up at the closest Hypermarket or Supermarket branch.
 While not strictly a supermarket, Watsons has also rolled out its home delivery service to cater to Metro Manila residents.
 Online groceries like Metro Mart and PhilGrocer continue to operate as well.

 Fashion retailer Harlan + Holden for its part has launched COOP, an online, contactless grocery initiative in which Harlan + Holden’s mobile app is used as the ordering platform.
-You can pick up your groceries two to three days after placing your order in Because Coffee in One Bonifacio High Street Mall or at their Power Plant Mall branch.
+You can pick up your groceries two to three days after placing your order in Because Coffee in One Bonifacio High Street Mall or at its Power Plant Mall branch.

 Practicing social distancing is also a proven way to minimize the transmission of bodily fluids.
 You can also opt for contactless options like mobile wallets to avoid skin-to-skin contact.

-As for sanitizing groceries, aside from washing vegetables and fruits thoroughly, wiping down every package and container is not necessary because there is no evidence yet of the coronavirus spreading through food packaging or infected surfaces.
+As for sanitizing groceries, aside from washing vegetables and fruits thoroughly, wiping down every package and container is not necessary because there is no evidence yet of the coronavirus spreading through food packaging or surfaces.